-Unless otherwise specifically noted, the term "employee" as used in this manual shall mean an exempt employee compensated by a monthly salary for payment in full for services rendered inclusive of required or voluntary hours.
-Sections that do not apply to faculty are specifically noted as such.
+Unless otherwise specifically noted, the term "employee", as used in this manual, shall mean an employee compensated by an hourly wage determined by the College for the actual hours worked for payment in full of services rendered inclusive of required or voluntary hours.

-The College adheres to the principles of at-will employment whereby the College and employees (except faculty) alike can terminate the employment arrangement at any time and for any reason.
-Nothing in this employee manual shall create a contract of employment or in any way limit the right to terminate employment at-will by the College or employee.
+The College adheres to the principles of at-will employment whereby the College and employees alike can terminate the employment arrangement at any time and for any reason.
+Nothing in this employee manual shall create a contract of employment or in any way limit the right to terminate employment at- will by the College or employee.